KiryxaTechDev/JsonStructor/README.md

 json_file.remove_key('key_to_remove')
 ```

-For more information and advanced usage, refer to the docstrings provided within the `jsoner.py` module.
+For more information and advanced usage, refer to the docstrings provided within the `JsonStructor.py` module.
 ```

-This markdown document can be used as part of your project's README.md or as standalone documentation for users who want to install and use the `jsoner` library.
+This markdown document can be used as part of your project's README.md or as standalone documentation for users who want to install and use the `JsonStructor` library.